 The result of Christians connecting to the Biblical holidays is a phenomenon some may find troubling: Christians who incorporate Jewish holidays into their observance.

 David Nekrutman, the executive director for the Center for Jewish-Christian Understanding and Cooperation (CJCUC), feels that Christian observance of the Jewish holidays is entirely Torah appropriate, especially for Rosh Hashana, the Jewish New Year.

-“Rosh Hashana is a universal holiday,” Nekrutman told Breaking Israel News.
+“Rosh Hashana is a universal holiday,” Nekrutman told Israel365 News.
 “It is the birthday of the world.
 All of creation is being judged as to whether they are accepting the God of Abraham, Isaac, and Jacob as King of the World.”

 “The shofar has all the components of the creation of man, and it breathes,” Nekrutman explained.
 “It wakes us up to a universal call to action.
 It is an amazing opportunity to come together.”

 For some Christians, rejecting replacement theology, a Christian doctrine which holds that Christians “replaced” Jews in the Biblical covenant with God, led them to search out the Jewish roots of their religion.
 This inevitably led to the festivals described explicitly in the Bible.